Isochrones and Transport Accessibility

 • weight_type (Literal['time_min', 'length_meter']) –

-Type of weight calculation:
+Type of edge weight used for path calculation:

-• ”time_min”: Time-based accessibility in minutes
+• "time_min": time-based accessibility in minutes

-• ”length_meter”: Distance-based accessibility in meters
+• "length_meter": distance-based accessibility in meters

 Returns: